volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 mvn jtcop:check
 ```

+Stumble upon an issue?
+Say, a test missing its buddy production class?
+You'll
+get a crystal-clear error message:

+If you encounter issues, such as a test lacking a corresponding production
+class, you'll receive a comprehensible error message:
+___
 Then, if you have some problem, for example, you test doesn't have corresponding
 production class, you will receive human readable explanatory message: